pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 <Alert title="Warning" type="danger">

-You should never put the database connection information for a Pantheon database within your `settings.php` file.
+Never place the database connection information for a Pantheon database within your `settings.php` file.
 These credentials will change.
 If you are having connection errors, make sure you are running Pressflow core.
 This is a requirement.

 </Alert>